Alessi Rose

 Alessandra Rose Jones (born 27 October 2002) is an English singer-songwriter from Littleover.
-She has released the EPs Rumination as Ritual, For Your Validation and Voyeur, and served as an opening act for Noah Kahan's 2024 tour, and Tate McRae's Miss Possessive Tour.
+She has released the EPs Rumination as Ritual, For Your Validation and Voyeur, and served as an opening act for Noah Kahan's 2024 tour, Dua Lipa’s Radical Optimism Tour and Tate McRae's Miss Possessive Tour.
 Her music has been described as indie pop and pop rock.
-She is inspired by female musicians such as Madonna, Gwen Stefani, Lorde, Chappell Roan and Gracie Abrams and has been a member of Loud LDN.

-Career
+Life and career

-Alessandra Rose Jones was born on 27 October 2002 and is from Littleover in Derby in the East Midlands.
-She began writing angsty poetry at the age of 13 and later studied poetry at university in London.
+Alessandra Rose Jones was born on 27 October 2002 in Littleover, Derby.
+She began writing at the age of 13 and later studied poetry at university in London.
 That same year, she started uploading videos to YouTube and then to an Instagram account she created specifically to block her entire year group.
 Towards the end of the COVID-19 lockdown in the United Kingdom, she taught herself music production using a cracked version of Logic Pro X and a fifteen-year-old Mac.
-She released her debut single, the self-written and self-produced "Say Ur Mine", in June 2023.
-She followed it in October with "Hate This Part", a track about leaving her hometown, before performing her first show, a support slot for Ella Jane.
+She released her debut single "Say Ur Mine," in June 2023.
+She followed it in October with "Hate This Part,"--a track about leaving her hometown--before performing her first show, a support slot for Ella Jane.
 In January 2024, she released a third track, "Eat Me Alive", an alt-pop song.
-By April and July, she had also released the single "Break Me" and the EP Rumination as Ritual; the latter included "Crush!", a track about fantasies involving a love interest.
+From April to July of that same year, she released the single "Break Me" and the EP Rumination as Ritual; the latter included "Crush!", a track about everyone being in love with you as they should.
 That August, she supported Noah Kahan on the Belfast date of his 2024 tour.

 In September 2024, she released "Oh My", an alt-pop song about being nervous to open up to a new partner.
 The following month, she announced her second EP, For Your Validation, and released "Imsochillandcool", a track about feelings she had about an ex-partner who had entered a new relationship.
-A further single, "Pretty World", was written during her first few live shows about what she felt immediately after finishing a gig and was released in December 2024.
-That month, she signed to Warner Chappell Music and was listed on Ticketmaster's Breakthrough 2025 list alongside KiLLOWEN, Myles Smith, Orla Gartland, Sammy Virji, Sienna Spiro, and Swim School, who described her works as indie pop.
+A further single, "Pretty World," was written during her first few live shows about what she felt immediately after finishing a gig and was released in December 2024.
+That month, she signed to Warner Chappell Music and was listed on Ticketmaster's Breakthrough 2025 list alongside KiLLOWEN, Myles Smith, Orla Gartland, Sammy Virji, Sienna Spiro, and Swim School, who described her work as indie pop.